Adriano (footballer, born February 1982): Return to Inter Milan

 Adriano returned to the San Siro in January 2004 on a 4 1/2-year contract, for about €23.4 million (Note: Inter did not disclose the exact amount until they submitted an attached "Player identification table" into the 2008–09 statutory financial filing in CCIAA, which showed Adriano's value as €32.2 million and Dejan Stanković's as €6.165 million.
 According to old accounting standards, the €32.2 million consisted of €8.8 million the value of retained half, plus the bought-back value paid to Parma, and another cost that could be capitalized (if any).
 Adriano plus Stanković matched the amount in Relazione sulla Gestione (Sports Report) of 2003–04 filing: €38,517,898, and the amount reported by La Repubblica for Adriano only (about €23 million).) and scored a total of 12 goals in the rest of 2003–04 season.
-From 11 July 2004 through 29 June 2005, Adriano was in peak form, scoring 42 goals in both domestic and international competitions.
+Adriano's was in peak form in the 2004-05 season, where he scored 28 goals and was instrumental in Inter's Coppa Italia victory that year, scoring twice in the first leg of the finals to help Inter win their first Coppa Italia title in 23 years.
+In the Champions League, he scored 4 goals and had 3 assists to help Inter into the round of 16.
+In the round of 16, he scored a hat trick in the second leg against defending champions Porto.
 He was voted sixth for the 2004 FIFA World Player of the Year.
-In September 2005, Inter rewarded him for his efforts with an improved contract running until 30 June 2010.